Style Guidelines

 Full Stop

-Place the full stop outside the quotation.
+Place the full stop inside the quotation.

 Language Usage